PiscatorX/Skunkworks/Shark_eDNA/README.md

 DADA2 documentation is available from [biconductor](https://bioconductor.org/packages/release/bioc/vignettes/dada2/inst/doc/dada2-intro.html)  and there is also a recommended [tutorial](https://benjjneb.github.io/dada2/tutorial.html).

 A Jupyter notebook  is provided showing dada workflow up to ASV and taxa table.
-To run the pipeline on the commandline on the cluster we invoke inside a script where we request resources using ```#PBS``` directives including the modules required.
-DADA2 autodects the available number of cores/cpus on the clusters and takes advantage of these resources to complete the analysis fast.
+To run the pipeline on the command line on the cluster we invoke inside a script where we request resources using ```#PBS``` directives including the modules required.
+DADA2 auto detects the available number of cores/cpus on the clusters and takes advantage of these resources to complete the analysis fast.
 We use the ```Rscript ``` to interpret and run the R script, this can also be achieved using ```R CMD batch``` see the discussion on the differences between using these two [here](https://stackoverflow.com/questions/21969145/why-or-when-is-rscript-or-littler-better-than-r-cmd-batch)

 ```
 #!/bin/bash